ianquigley-sap/clouderp-ai-handson-2024/exercises/ex1/README.md

 ## Exercise 1.2 Providing a business requirements document to the Generator

-The sample document below details a business requirement to build an application for create and manage contracts and customers.
+The sample document below details a business requirement to build an application for creating and managing contracts and customers.

 Click on the copy icon ![image](ex1img4.png) to copy the text to the clipboard.